AdamSlay/luxai-S2-agent/README.md

 # LUX AI Season 2 Rule-based Agent (top 25 solution)
 This is my agent for the [LuxAI 2023 Kaggle Competition](https://www.kaggle.com/competitions/lux-ai-season-2).
 The competition spanned several months, and my agent finished in 23rd place of 637 teams (top 4%), reaching a peak of 6th place at the end of the final sprint.
+This was my first time ever competing in any sort of programming competition and my first time building an autonomous *agent* like this.
+I had never heard of Djikstra's algorithm or GOAP or really anything related to this sort of programming.
+It just seemed like an interesting challenge, and I'm thankful for the opportunity to have learned about some really cool things.

 The competition is described as follows from the link embedded above: